Our projects at Data4Life

 Together with Charité – Universitätsmedizin Berlin, we support scientists and university hospitals working to develop new apps for pandemics.

-With the FeMFit study, we explore the extent to which valid data can be collected on menstrual cycles by combining wearables and digital questionnaires.
+With the FeMFit study, Data4Life explored the extent to which valid data can be collected on menstrual cycles by combining wearables and digital questionnaires.

 As part of the consortium, we’re contributing to developing an AI early warning system to steady the economy in threatening crisis situations.

-CRONOS+ is a digital study for pregnant women with COVID-19 conducted in cooperation with the German Society for Perinatal Medicine.
+CRONOS+ was a digital study for pregnant women with COVID-19 conducted in cooperation with the German Society for Perinatal Medicine.

 The ACCEPT study on colorectal cancer is a collaboration with the Department of General and Visceral Surgery at Ulm University Hospital.